MicrosoftDocs/msteams-docs/msteams-platform/error-handling-messages.md

 <br>
 <summary><b>Not Provided</b></summary>

-* **Message**: Adaptive Cards are not fully occupying width in MS Teams Group Channel despite setting the 'width: full' property.
+* **Message**: Adaptive Cards aren't fully occupying width in MS Teams Group Channel despite setting the 'width: full' property.

 * **Scenario**: The developer is trying to render Adaptive Cards in MS Teams Group Channel with full width.
-Despite setting the 'width: full' property, the Adaptive Cards are not occupying the full width.
+Despite setting the 'width: full' property, the Adaptive Cards aren't occupying the full width.

 * **Resolution**: The issue was fixed by the engineering team and the fix was rolled out to the organization's tenant.
-The developer should ensure they are using the latest version of MS Teams Desktop and Web version in channel scope.
+The developer should ensure they're using the latest version of MS Teams Desktop and Web version in channel scope.

 * **Source**: [View](https://github.com/microsoftdocs/msteams-docs/issues/7468)